This post may contain affiliate links. Please read our disclosure policy.

 - Prepare the egg mixture by adding the eggs to a large measuring cup.
 Add the heavy cream, then add the milk, the total measurement of the eggs, cream and milk should come to 2 and 1/2 cups.
 Add the salt and pepper.

-- Mix with a hand mixer to ensure the egg and cream mixture is light and frothy.
+- Mix with a hand mixer to ensure the egg and cream mixture is light.
+If frothy, let this sit for a moment until the froth goes away, we don't want all a ton of bubbles in our quiche.

 - Spread the diced canadian bacon on the bottom of the pie crust.
 Pour the egg mixture on top.
 Bake at 350℉ degrees for about 45-50 minutes.
 The quiche will be slightly wobbly in just the center.